Western Himalayan broadleaf forests: Setting

 The ecoregion forms an area of temperate broadleaf forest covering 55900 sqkm in a narrow band between 1500 to 2600 m elevation, extending from the Gandaki River gorge in Nepal, through Uttarakhand, Himachal Pradesh and Jammu and Kashmir in northern India into parts of northern Pakistan.
-This ecoregion is drier and the forest is more fragmented than its Eastern Himalayan broadleaf forests counterpart, which receive more moisture from the Bay of Bengal monsoon but is still valuable habitat especially as part of the pattern of habitats found at different elevations on the Himalayan mountainsides.
+This ecoregion is drier and the forest is more fragmented than its Eastern Himalayan broadleaf forests counterpart, which receives more moisture from the Bay of Bengal monsoon but is still valuable habitat especially as part of the pattern of habitats found at different elevations on the Himalayan mountainsides.
 Many species of birds and animals migrate up and down the mountains seasonally from the grasslands of the plains below to the high peaks.

 At lower elevations, this ecoregion grades into Himalayan subtropical pine forests.
 At higher elevations, it grades into Western Himalayan subalpine conifer forests as well as Northwestern Himalayan alpine shrub and meadows and Western Himalayan alpine shrub and meadows.